MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-oem.md

 ## Overview of OEM updates

 In addition to Microsoft Azure Stack Hub updates, many OEMs also release regular updates for your Azure Stack Hub hardware, such as driver and firmware updates.
-These updates are referred to as **OEM Package Updates**.
-To understand whether your OEM releases OEM Package Updates, check your [OEM's Azure Stack Hub documentation](#oem-contact-information).
+These updates are referred to as **OEM package updates**.
+To understand whether your OEM releases OEM package updates, check your [OEM's Azure Stack Hub documentation](#oem-contact-information).

 These OEM package updates are uploaded into the **updateadminaccount** storage account and applied via the Azure Stack Hub administrator portal.
 For more information, see [Applying OEM updates](#apply-oem-updates).